Correlations of multiplicative functions in function fields: Introduction and Results

 \subsection{Proof ideas}

-The proof of Matom\"aki and Radziwi\l{}\l{} \cite{mr-annals} in the integer setting uses harmonic analysis methods that do not translate directly to function fields.
-In particular, the characters that control the short sum behavior in function fields are not the Archimedean characters $n^{it}$ as in the integer setting, but rather the short interval characters from Definition \ref{defn3}.
+The proof of Matom\"aki and Radziwi\l{}\l{}~\cite{mr-annals} in the integer setting uses harmonic analysis methods that do not translate directly to function fields.
+In particular, the characters that control the short sum behavior in function fields are not the Archimedean characters $n^{it}$ as in the integer setting, but rather the short interval characters from Definition~\ref{defn3}.
 For our result on the variance in arithmetic progressions, in turn, the set of characters that controls it are the Dirichlet characters.
 Thus, in order to deal with both theorems simultaneously, we study character sums weighted by $f$ of the form

 where $\chi$ is a Dirichlet character and $\xi$ is a short interval character.
-Products of Dirichlet characters and short interval characters are called \emph{Hayes characters} (the same terminology is used in \cite{Gor} and stems from the fact that Hayes introduced these characters in \cite{Hayes}).
-Roughly speaking, we are able to follow the proof strategy of \cite{klu_man_ter} with this set of characters rather than Dirichlet characters alone.
-In \cite{klu_man_ter}, however, our results only applied to characters whose modulus lies outside a small set of exceptional moduli, because of the fact that GRH is not known in number fields.
-In the function field setting, however, we can make use of a generalization of Weil's Riemann hypothesis due to Rhin \cite{Rhin} that shows that the $L$-functions corresponding to Hayes characters satisfy GRH.
+Products of Dirichlet characters and short interval characters are called \emph{Hayes characters} (the same terminology is used in~\cite{Gor} and stems from the fact that Hayes introduced these characters in~\cite{Hayes}).
+Roughly speaking, we are able to follow the proof strategy of~\cite{klu_man_ter} with this set of characters rather than Dirichlet characters alone.
+In~\cite{klu_man_ter}, however, our results only applied to characters whose modulus lies outside a small set of exceptional moduli, because of our incomplete understanding of zero-free regions for Dirichlet $L$-functions.
+In the function field setting, however, we can make use of a consequence of Weil's Riemann hypothesis due to Rhin~\cite{Rhin} that shows that the $L$-functions corresponding to Hayes characters satisfy GRH, which implies that there are no exceptional moduli in this setting.